celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 ### Criteria 2

 We must make some assumptions for the number of rollups that will exist.
-Ethereum has 223 million unique addresses ([ycharts](https://ycharts.com/indicators/ethereum_cumulative_unique_addresses)) with a yearly growth rate of 18%.
-If the growth rate remains constant for the next 100 years, Ethereum would have ~4 quadrillion unique addresses ([Google sheet](https://docs.google.com/spreadsheets/d/1vrRM4gAsmC142KrdUI1aCBS5IVFdJeU0q6gwwnM3Ekc/edit?usp=sharing)) which is inconceivably small relative to the total address space 2^160 ([Wolfram Alpha](https://www.wolframalpha.com/input?i=4.05871E%2B15+%2F+2%5E160)). ~4 quadrillion unique addresses is 0.0002% of the 8 byte namespace id space ([Wolfram Alpha](https://www.wolframalpha.com/input?i=4.05871E%2B15+%2F+2%5E160)) so one can assume that any namespace ID size >= 8 bytes will be large enough for all rollups that may exist in the next 100 years.
+Ethereum has 223 million unique addresses with a yearly growth rate of 18%.[^5] If the growth rate remains constant for the next 100 years, Ethereum would have ~4 quadrillion unique addresses[^6] which is inconceivably small relative to the total address space 2^160.[^7] ~4 quadrillion unique addresses is 0.0002%[^8] of the 8 byte namespace id space so one can assume that any namespace ID size >= 8 bytes will be large enough for all rollups that may exist in the next 100 years.

 ## Notes

 - [SHA256](https://en.wikipedia.org/wiki/SHA-2) has a digest size of 32 bytes so using a namespace ID size of 32 bytes would enable users to generate stable namespace IDs (e.g. `sha256('sov-labs')`) or unique namespace IDs (e.g. `sha256(blob)`) assuming the blob is unique.
-- [IPv6](https://en.wikipedia.org/wiki/IPv6) has an address space of 16 bytes and "the address space is deemed large enough for the foreseeable future" ([Wikipedia](https://en.wikipedia.org/wiki/IPv6#Addressing)).
+- [IPv6](https://en.wikipedia.org/wiki/IPv6) has an address space of 16 bytes and "the address space is deemed large enough for the foreseeable future".[^9]
-- [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) have slightly less than 16 bytes of randomness  and are considered "unique enough for practical purposes" ([Towards Data Science](https://towardsdatascience.com/are-uuids-really-unique-57eb80fc2a87)).
+- [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) have slightly less than 16 bytes of randomness  and are considered "unique enough for practical purposes".[^10]
-- The size of the Ethereum and Bitcoin address space is 2^160 (20 bytes) ([Mastering Ethereum](https://github.com/ethereumbook/ethereumbook/blob/05f0dfe6c41635ac85527a60c06ac5389d8006e7/04keys-addresses.asciidoc) and [Coinhouse](https://www.coinhouse.com/insights/news/what-if-my-wallet-generated-an-existing-bitcoin-address/)).
+- The size of the Ethereum[^11] and Bitcoin[^12] address space is 2^160 (20 bytes).
-- The size of Fuel's address space is 32 bytes ([fuel-docs#75](https://github.com/FuelLabs/fuel-docs/issues/75)).
+- The size of Fuel's address space is 32 bytes.[^13]

 ## Tradeoffs